-Sometimes weight loss is not as simple as calories in versus calories out.
-Although a simplified approach, and one that at first glance, makes sense, developing a nutrition plan must take into consideration more complex factors such as the makeup of macro and micronutrients, as well as adequate intakes of vitamins and minerals.
+So what is the truth behind carbs?
+Sometimes weight loss is not as easy as calories in versus calories out.
+Although having a simplified approach may make sense, developing a nutrition plan needs to be taken into more detail.
+More complex factors must be taken into consideration such as the makeup of macronutrients and micronutrients, as well as adequate intakes of vitamins and minerals.

-Contrary to the ever popular belief that carbohydrates are the enemy, it is essential that they make up between 40-60% of your overall intake.
-This equates to roughly 200g per day for the average adult female, and 230g per day for the average male.
+Contrary to the ever-popular belief that carbohydrates are the enemy, it is essential that your overall intake is made up between 40-60%.
+This equates to roughly 200g per day for the average adult female and 230g per day for the average male.

 Why so many?

-Good vs. Bad carbohydrates – Busting the myth
+Good vs. Bad carbohydrates –Here’s the Truth behind Carbs

 Good (complex) carbohydrates include: